Last updated on 2022-06-17

 Update: September 2012

 I’ve put about 1000 km on the bike and I’m completely satisfied with it.
 It is much more comfortable than my road bike for long distance cycling.
-A good example is a metric century ride (100 km) I did to Utrecht in June 2012.
+A good example would be the metric century ride (100 km) I did to Utrecht and back in June 2012.

 Update: May 2013